Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Results and Discussion

 A structured four-step protocol is followed to ensure robust and reproducible evaluation of RL-assisted parametrisation schemes.
 The process begins with hyperparameter tuning, followed by multi-seed training, post-training skill assessment, and finally FedRL evaluation.
 An overview of this workflow is provided in Figures~\ref{fig:results-ebm-v01-experiment-flow} and \ref{fig:results-ebm-v23-experiment-flow}.

 \textbf{1.
-Hyperparameter Optimisation:}~Hyperparameters for each RL algorithm are tuned using \texttt{Optuna} with 100 trials on seed 1.
-The default \texttt{TPESampler}, which implements the Tree-structured Parzen Estimator (TPE) algorithm~\citep{watanabe_tree-structured_2023}, is used.
-TPE uses kernel density estimation (KDE) to model the distributions of promising and less promising configurations separately, directing the hyperparameter search towards regions likely to yield better performance.
-Each trial is run for a fixed number of timesteps (Table~\ref{tbl:methods-exp-setup-optuna-timesteps}), with the objective pre-defined as the maximum episodic return in the final episode.
-The best configuration is selected and reused for all subsequent experiments in that environment.
+Hyperparameter Optimisation:}~Hyperparameters for each RL algorithm are tuned scalbly using \texttt{Optuna} with 100 trials on seed 1.
+The default \texttt{TPESampler}, which implements the Tree-structured Parzen Estimator (TPE) algorithm~\cite{watanabe_tree-structured_2023}, is used.
+TPE uses kernel density estimation (KDE) to model the distributions of promising and less promising configurations separately, directing the hyperparameter search towards regions likely to yield better performance.{Each trial is run for a fixed number of timesteps }(Table ~\ref{tbl:app-methods-exp-setup-optuna-timesteps}), {which provides a useful measure of computational budget than raw wall-clock time in these idealised and computationally inexpensive environments.
+In addition, hyperparameter tuning runs are capped at a maximum wall-clock budget of three hours per tuning experiment, with an objective pre-defined as the maximum episodic return in the final episode.} {The best set of hyperparameters is then selected and reused for all subsequent runs in that experimental configuration.
+Since the actor and critic networks are chosen to be compact, the per-timestep forward and backward pass overheads remain inexpensive.}

 \textbf{2.
 Multi-seed Evaluation:}~To capture robustness and variability, the tuned hyperparameters are then tested across 10 random seeds (1–10).
 For each seed, the RL agent is retrained from scratch and executed for the full experiment duration, with results recorded independently.
 Aggregated training curves from these runs are used to rank algorithms, with the evaluation strategies described earlier identifying the top three performers.